 Say, you have furniture rented out to a family on 9 months lease with monthly payments.
 And they leave the city after spending only 3 months.
 In this case, you can stop the recurrence so that the invoices don’t shoot for the next 6 months.
 You can then return the uncompleted order to mark the furniture returned.

-Marking the items ‘Returned’ once the contract is completed
+8. Marking items ‘Returned’ once the contract is completed

 The first and the last order in a recurrence need manual intervention; the first order needs to be rented out to start the recurrence.
 Similarly, the last order in the recurrence needs to be returned to identify the items as “returned”.
 Orders other than the first and last one are automatically created and returned.
 You just need to receive payment against them.
 Also, a Recurrent Order cannot be made void.
 To sum up, here’s the basic Recurring Order workflow: